 - Downer Ending: His death at 56 due to complications from blood sugar and diabetes because of becoming morbidly obese.

-- Everyone Went To Wrestling School Together: He and the future Sgt Slaughter trained at the same time and had their first match against each other.
+- Everyone Went to School Together: He and the future Sgt.
+Slaughter trained at the same time and had their first match against each other.

 - Finishing Move: Las Vegas Jackpot (DDT)